apache/sedona/docs/download/project.md

 1. To add Sedona as dependencies, please read [Sedona Maven Central coordinates](GeoSpark-All-Modules-Maven-Central-Coordinates.md)
 2. Use Sedona Template project to start: [Sedona Template Project](/tutorial/GeoSpark-Runnable-DEMO/)
-3. Compile your project using SBT or Maven.
+3. Compile your project using SBT.
 Make sure you obtain the fat jar which packages all dependencies.
 4. Submit your compiled fat jar to Spark cluster.
 Make sure you are in the root folder of Spark distribution.
 Then run the following command:
 ```
 ./bin/spark-submit --master spark://YOUR-IP:7077 /Path/To/YourJar.jar